 To equip Jurlique with the right tools to manage their new team, we supported them with a holistic HR solution.
 Initially, this came in the form of supporting new employees with initial onboarding and product training, before extending our support through ongoing proximity HR management.

 As part of our partnership, our French Country Manager visited Jurlique’s stores each week.
 Not only did this allow us to collect the hours worked, but also to assess the morale and employee engagement experienced by the people of Jurlique.
 This ensured that our outsourced HR solution was not removed from the French operation.
 Rather, we joined Jurlique on the frontline, thereby creating highly personalised support.

 Accordingly, when team adjustments were to be made, our Country Manager for France was readily available to offer support.
 This was essential to managing the local team, as well as managing regional operations.

 Finally, to make communication as fluid and smooth as possible, we organised for Jurlique to have one point of contact at Polyglot Group for all of their setup needs.
 This included their HR, Payroll and Recruitment as well as Accountants and Lawyers.
 By securing and organising key partnerships for Jurlique, the company was able to concentrate on what they do best: their core business.

-Our partnership with Jurlique was more than just facilitating their set-up—it was about meeting every one of their needs within an extremely short time-frame.
+Our partnership with Jurlique was more than just facilitating their business setup, it was about meeting every one of their needs within an extremely short time-frame.

 From implementing the perfect employment model, to recruiting a team of 6—Jurlique was able to accomplish a great deal within a minimal time frame.

 Overall, The Polyglot Group ensured that Jurlique attained all of the necessary tools for a very successful future in Europe.
 With our help, Jurlique has secured their contracts with two major department stores in France.
 What’s more, they know that they can call on Polyglot Group for expertise and HR support with their future endeavours.